appfactoryCo/ParkingReservations/README.md

 ## Importing Instructions

 Download the zip file, unzip it, and use Android Studio to import the project folder.
+I compiled it using Android 2.2 preview 3.

 The app uses two Google API kies- one for maps one for street view imagery.
 I left my kies in the project and the app should work fine as dowloaded and imported to Android studio without any setups.